 If a prospective student sends documentation to DSS and does not complete the process to determine eligibility for services or the required documentations are missing, the file will be considered Pending.
 Pending files will be filed for at least one year from the last contact.
-After the one-year period, the pending files will be destroyed.
+After the one year period, the pending files will be destroyed.

 Students are not eligible to begin using accommodations until their files are Active.
-A file is considered Active when the student has submitted and completed all the required documentation and has attended an initial visit for Intake.
+A file is considered Active when the student has submitted and completed all the required documentations.